Regional 2 Thames: 2024–25

-Participating teams and locations

 Departing were Amersham & Chiltern, promoted to Regional 1 South East whilst Fullerians were relegated to Counties 1 Herts/Middlesex.
 Also leaving were Chobham on a level transfer to Regional 2 South Central.
 Replacing them were London Irish Wild Geese returning to the league on a level transfer from Regional 2 South Central together with London Scottish Lions promoted from Counties 1 Herts/Middlesex, Teddington promoted from Counties 1 Surrey/Sussex and Beaconsfield from Counties 1 Southern North.
 With three departing and four joining, the league was restored to twelve teams.